 BlackByte encrypts data after scanning with an innovative algorithm.

-Files are made unreadable by BlackByte ransomware, which creates a payment note (“BlackByterestorefiles.hta file”) that provides information on how to contact hackers for data encryption and other features.
+Files are made unreadable by BlackByte ransomware, which creates a payment note (“BlackByterestorefiles.hta file”) that provides information on how to contact hackers for data encryption (AES Encryption) and other features.

 The cyber security professional can manually remove malicious files or do this automatically using antivirus software.
 Manual removal of viruses is recommended only for advanced computer users.
 If your computer is infected with ransomware, you will need a decryption application to regain access to your data.